Supreme Court of the Slovak Republic

+History

+It was established on 1 January 1970, then as the Supreme Court of the Slovak Socialist Republic.
+It became the supreme court of an independent Slovakia on 1 January 1993.

 Appointment

 The judges of the Supreme Court are appointed by the President of the Slovak Republic after being seen as qualified enough by the Judicial Council of the Slovak Republic.
 Any person who has fulfilled 30 years of age, is in possession of a master's degree in law and agrees to accept the post of a judge at Supreme Court after having passed the electoral process, may qualify for the post.

 Roles

 It is the appeals court for the regional and district courts as well as for the Slovak military courts.
 The court decides in panels composed by three or five judges.
 The three member panels decide on the matters regarding the lower courts.
 The five member panel decides on matters which concern verdicts of courts composed by the three member panels of the Supreme Court.